Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Introduction

-(iii) In recent research some authors recommend a multiscale modification of the likelihood ratio statistic, which would modify (\ref{LR}) by subtracting, say $\{2 \kappa \log[3m/(j-i)(1-(k-j)/(k-i))]\}^{1/2}$, in order to obtain greater power to detect relatively small changes that persist over longer intervals at the cost of less power to detect large changes that come relatively close together.
+(iii) In recent research some authors recommend a multiscale modification of the likelihood ratio statistic.
+One possibility is to modify (\ref{LR}) by subtracting $\{2 \kappa \log[3m/\min(j-i,k-j)]\}^{1/2}$, $\kappa > 0$, in order to obtain greater power to detect relatively small changes that persist over longer intervals at the cost of less power to detect large changes that come relatively close together.
 See, for example, \cite{DSp01} and \cite{Mu14}.
 Our methods can be adapted to study these modifications, and in Section 4 we investigate a procedure based on the statistic recommended in \cite{Mu14}.
-However, for the following reasons, these methods are not central to our studies. (a) For problems of CNV detection, difficult detections in the synthetic data suggested in the literature and in the real data in Section 4 usually involve short intervals. (b) What appear in the data to be small changes often arise from technical artifacts in the data and are not scientifically interesting (cf. \cite{OlVe04} and \cite{ZhLJS2010}).
+However, these methods are not central to our studies for the following reasons. (a) For problems of CNV detection, difficult detections in the synthetic data suggested in the applied literature and in the real data in Section 4 often involve short intervals and relatively large changes. (b) What appear in the data to be small, relatively rare, changes may arise from technical artifacts in the data and are not scientifically interesting (cf. \cite{OlVe04} and \cite{ZhLJS2010}). (c) Multiscale modifications are not uniquely defined; and in different problems different statistics may have slight advantages and disadvantages. (d) Multiscale methods do not appear to adapt as naturally for the determination of confidence regions as the likelihood ratio statistic.

-(iv) Our methods apply to multivariate data with some (mostly minor) changes.
-This case is particularly interesting for detection of inherited CNV, which are short and sometimes difficult to detect in single DNA sequences (e.g., \cite{ZhLJS2010}).
-In this case it is also interesting to infer which subsets of the distributions have changed at the various change-points.